NooneBug/obsidian_vaults/Entity_typing_sota/paper/2016 Ma - Label Embedding for Zero-shot Fine-grained Named Entity Typing.md

 	2. Obtain the Hierarchical Label Embedding by building a binary vector for each label; the binary vector has
 		A. a number of dimension equal to the number of types
 		B. a one in correspondance of the parent label
-	3. For each label, multipli Prototypical Word Vector with Hierarchical Label Embedding
+	3. For each label, multiply Prototypical Word Vector with Hierarchical Label Embedding

 The learning is done in two setups: